gitopia/gitopia-storage/readme.md

 - **Disk:** 4TB

 ### Storage

-The data is stored in three main directories:
+The Gitopia Storage Provider leverages a layered storage architecture, with the primary and most significant storage requirement being the IPFS data directory.
+This ensures all repository content is decentralized, persistent, and content-addressable, while local directories act as caches to optimize performance.

+- **IPFS Data Directory:**
+  - The main storage location for all repository data, LFS objects, and attachments is the IPFS data directory (typically `~/.ipfs` inside the container or mapped to a host directory).
+This directory should be allocated the majority of your disk space, as it is responsible for persisting and pinning all content.
+  - For production, it is strongly recommended to map the IPFS data directory to a dedicated, high-performance external disk (such as an NVMe SSD) for optimal reliability and speed.

+- **Cache Directories:**
-- **/var/repos:** Stores the bare Git repositories.
-This is where all git objects, refs, and hooks reside.
+  - **/var/repos:** Acts as a cache for bare Git repositories (git objects, refs, and hooks).
+Storage usage depends on your cache configuration and retention policy.
   - **/var/lfs-objects:** Stores Git LFS (Large File Storage) objects.
+This can be configured to point to a preferred directory.
-- **/var/attachments:** Stores attachments for releases, issues, and pull requests.
+  - **/var/attachments:** Caches attachments (releases, issues, pull requests).
+Storage usage is also determined by your cache settings.
+  - These directories are configurable and serve to speed up access and operations.
+Their disk usage can be tuned by adjusting cache size and retention policies.
+They do not serve as the main persistent storage.

+> **Note:** Only the IPFS data directory is responsible for long-term, reliable storage.
+The cache directories are secondary and can be sized according to your operational needs.

 **Planning for Storage:**
+- Allocate most disk space to the IPFS data directory.
+- Adjust cache directory sizes and policies as appropriate for your environment.
-- **Mounting External Disks:** For production environments, it is strongly recommended to mount a dedicated, high-performance external disk (e.g., NVMe SSD) to the host machine.
-You can then point the data directories to this mount point.
-For Docker, you would map the host mount point to the container volumes.
-For a manual install, you would set `GIT_REPOS_DIR`, `LFS_OBJECTS_DIR`, and `ATTACHMENT_DIR` in your config file to paths on the mounted disk.
+- For Docker, map the relevant host directories to the container volumes.
+For manual installs, set `GIT_REPOS_DIR`, `LFS_OBJECTS_DIR`, and `ATTACHMENT_DIR` in your config file to desired paths.

 ### Software Dependencies
 - [git](httpss://git-scm.com/)